Bushfire response, relief and recovery FAQs

 We stand by communities for the long haul.

-Our experience in meeting personal hardship resulting from disaster tells us that up to 70 per cent of donated funds will need to be spent in the recovery stages – that is, anywhere from now up to two to three years from here.
+Decades of experience in meeting personal hardship resulting from disaster has informed us that a significant portion of donated funds need to be spent in the recovery stages – that is, anywhere from the beginning of the disaster up to two to three years.

-The Bushfire Recovery Team’s services include financial assistance and counselling; a dedicated telephone line where workers can assess and deliver material aid; outreach workers embedded in local communities across Queensland, New South Wales, Victoria and South Australia and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.
+Services provided by The Salvation Army’s Bushfire Recovery Teams included financial assistance and counselling; a dedicated telephone line where workers assessed and delivered material aid; outreach workers embedded in local communities and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.

 Our SAES teams assist first responders and displaced people with food, refreshments, personal care packs and support.